xcesco/kripton/README.md

 * (Java) properties format (Java and Android platform)
 * YAML format (Java and Android platform)

 To get max performance and avoid boilerplate-code, Kripton use annotation processor.
 With the power of annotation processor is possible to create code to persist a java class, simply with an annotation.
-There are many other libraries that do this, but Kripton allows to persists java object without using reflection with just few lines of code.
+There are many other libraries that do this, but Kripton allows to persists java object without using reflection and with just few lines of code.

 See [wiki](https://github.com/xcesco/kripton/wiki) for more informations.